smok-serwis/tempsdb/docs/varlen.rst

 * 2 for maximum length of 65535
 * 3 for maximum length of 16777215
 * 4 for maximum length of 4294967295

+Also note that variable length series live in a different namespace than standard time series, so you can name them the same.

 Accessing them
 --------------